 OUR MISSION STATEMENT

-The Organization for Indigenous Autonomy is a non-profit organization that promotes and facilitates efforts to increase sovereignty for Native Americans, Freedmen, Latino/Hispanics, and Pacific Islanders (collectively referred to as Indigenous).
+The Organization for Indigenous Autonomy is a non-501(c) non-profit organization that promotes and facilitates efforts to support sovereignty for Native Americans (Federal, State, and Unrecognized Tribes), First Nations, Métis, Inuit, Detribalized Natives (often referred to as Mestizo or Latino / Hispanic with Indigenous ancestry), Indigena, Freedmen, and Pacific Islanders (collectively referred to as Indigenous).

 Since we are a Chapter-based organization, Chapter Members decide the bulk of our activities.
 What are you waiting for?
 Join the OIA today!